 Day 13: The Salar de Uyuni

-Carry on to explore the Salar to Uyuni (Bolivian Salt Flats), the world’s largest salt flat (a place we love so much, we’ve written a whole guide on it: how and when to visit the Bolivian salt flats).
+Carry on to explore the Salar to Uyuni (Bolivian Salt Flats), the world’s largest salt flat (a place we love so much, we’ve written a whole guide on it: when to visit the Bolivian salt flats).

 Having met with the locals at the village of San Cristobal, walk up the Valle de las Rocas, and see unparalleled views of the Ollagües Stratovolcano and the flamingo-lined Hedionda shores.